grubhub/tsppdlib/README.md

 EOF
 ```

-TSPPD problems have start and end nodes, which are represented as `+0` and `-0` by  convention. `+0` typically is the start location and `-0` represents wherever the salesman ends up at the end of the tour.
+TSPPD problems have start and end nodes, which are represented as `+0` and `-0` by  convention. `+0` typically is the start location and `-0` represents wherever the salesperson ends up at the end of the tour.
 The travel cost from any node to `-0` may be coded as `0` to indicate that the final location of the route is the node that immediately precedes `-0`.
 A problem of size n pairs therefore has (n + 1) * 2 total nodes.
 The arcs connecting `-0` to other nodes should have zero cost if the end location of the route does not matter.

-For convenience, `json` folders are also provided that contain data files with pre-computed arc costs.
+For convenience, `json/` folders are also provided that contain data files with pre-computed arc costs.
 These may be easier to ingest in models than the `.tsp` format.
-For example, the above instance appears as the following in `json` format.
+For example, the above instance appears as the following in JSON format.

 ```json
 {